 CFEP mobilizes field epidemiologists anywhere they are needed within Canada or around the world, to provide surge epidemiological support and expertise to public health organizations as they respond to urgent public health events.

 Over the years, CFEP field epidemiologists have contributed to strengthening the surveillance, and the prevention and control of infectious diseases and other public health threats in Canada.
-They have supported outbreak response in various settings and communities, including SARS, H1N1, Ebola, migrant health issues, Zika, the opioid crisis, extreme weather events, COVID-19 etc., and have contributed to designing and conducting syndromic surveillance for mass gathering events.
+They have supported outbreak response in various settings and communities, including COVID-19, H1N1, SARS, Ebola, zoonosis diseases, sexually transmitted and blood borne infections, the opioid crisis, extreme weather events, etc., and have contributed to designing and conducting syndromic surveillance for mass gathering events.

 CFEP field epidemiologists are the most stable source of surge epidemiology capacity with expertise in outbreak response in Canada.
-On average, they provide 400 person-days per year of surge capacity to Canadian jurisdictions.
-In 2020, CFEP mobilized four times as many epidemiologists in the field than usual to support Canada’s response to the COVID-19 pandemic.
+In 2020-21, CFEP mobilized four times as many epidemiologists in the field than usual to support Canada’s response to the COVID-19 pandemic.

 CFEP field epidemiologists have demonstrated that they are resilient and empowered individuals capable of producing results in rapidly changing and stressful environments.
 The CFEP infrastructure allows field epidemiologists to develop and refine their technical skills and field readiness competencies to be ready to face current and future public health challenges that result from our complex and evolving world.